Black woman sitting dealing with imposter syndrome

 But because somewhere along the way, I had learned to question my own voice.

-I would walk into interviews fully qualified, deeply experienced, and still feel a flicker of hesitation.
+I would walk into interviews fully qualified, deeply experienced, and still feel that flicker of doubt.

 The message didn’t come wrapped in affirmation.